 The Turquoise Stone is a blue-green, opaque mineral that is created from hydrated phosphate of aluminum and copper.
 This gem is prized because of the rarity of finding it in the finer grade, all of which makes it more valuable.
+In this article we will tell you everything you need to know about meaning of turquoise stones and important properties of turquoise crystal.

-Iran, Formerly Persia
+Iran, Formerly Persia crystal turquoise finds

 One of the more important sources for the turquoise stone for the past 2,000 years.
 The Iranians original name for the stone was “pirouzeh” and the Arabs would later call it “firouzeh”.
 The blue turquoise was used in Iranian architecture to cover palace domes, symbolic of heaven on earth.